turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 paint_1 = double("paint")
 ```

+The string provided is just a placeholder, it's not actually used, but it can be helpful to differentiate these objects later if you need to.

 Remember, a mock is a simple object that stands in for another object.
-At the base level, a mock is just a "thing" -- a blank canvas that we can use for just about anything.
+At the base level, a mock is just a "thing" -- a blank canvas that we can use for just about anything. (no pun intended to Bob Ross and the painting theme!)

-Let's update this test so that it uses mocks instead of full Paint objects.
+Let's update this test so that it uses mock objects instead of full Paint objects.

 ### Stubs